Norman Studios: Richard Norman

 Born in Middleburg, Florida in 1891, Richard Edward Norman started his film career in the Midwest making movies for white audiences in the 1910s.
 His early work was a series of "home talent" films, in which he would travel to various towns with stock footage and a basic script; after recruiting local celebrities for minor roles, they would film a small portion of footage (approximately 200 feet of new material) over the course 40 of a few days.
 These films included The Wrecker and Sleepy Sam the Sleuth, and after they were processed at Norman's laboratory in Chicago, they would be screened and any funds raised would be split between Norman and the town.
-This led to his filming other events and productions throughout the Midwest, including the play "Pro Patria" at the University of Illinois—Urbana Chamapign.
-His first silent film with an all black cast was The Green-Eyed Monster (1919), adapted from his earlier home talent film The Wrecker set in the railroad industry, The expanded film included a dramatic story of greed and jealousy with a comedic subplot, and drew on many early racial stereotypes.
+This led to his filming other events and productions throughout the Midwest, including the play "Pro Patria" at the University of Illinois Urbana-Champaign.
+His first silent film with an all Black cast was The Green-Eyed Monster (1919), adapted from his earlier home talent film The Wrecker set in the railroad industry, The expanded film included a dramatic story of greed and jealousy with a comedic subplot, and drew on many early racial stereotypes.
 This initial version of the film received widely mixed reviews.
 Norman decided to split the film into a drama and a comedy, Green-Eyed Monster and Love Bug, respectively, and the films did significantly better.
 Norman moved to Jacksonville during the height of the film industry and bought the studio in 1920 at the age of 29.
 It may be that Norman occupied the studios before purchasing them.
 The success of the film brought attention to the studio from other African-American actors hoping to star in later films.

 Race films

 During the time, films with an African-American cast and shown specifically to African-American audiences were known as "race films".
 Norman Studios produced several of these films during the 1920s.
 Richard Norman's reason to produce race films was not solely a business decision.
 Although the studio was indeed filling a niche, Norman was also motivated by the state of race relations at the time.
-The untapped black filmgoer market and the plethora of talented performers unable to get work in mainstream films lead to the production of race films by Norman Studios.
+The untapped Black filmgoer market and the plethora of talented performers unable to get work in mainstream films lead to the production of race films by Norman Studios.

 Films produced by Norman Studios include: Green-Eyed Monster (1919), a railroad drama; The Love Bug (1919), a comedy; The Bull-Dogger (1921), a western; The Crimson Skull (1922), another western; Regeneration (1923), an action adventure set on an island after a shipwreck; The Flying Ace (1926), Norman's most famous film; and Black Gold (1928), a drama set around the oil business.